 There’s something about supporting a small, local business that radiates warm fuzzies.
 Visions of Mom and Pop that remind you of June and Ward Cleaver running a wonderful, high quality coffee shop that features local art and music.
 Their long hours and hard work put food on the table for Wally and the Beave.
 How cool is that?
 It doesn’t get any better!

 Let’s face it.
 If you were to say, “I support large corporations & will only shop at Fortune 500 companies,” it’s pretty much a buzz kill.
 Does it mean that an employee at your local Wal Mart who needs to pay the bills for Grandma’s surgery should get laid off because everyone is shopping local instead?
 We’re not going there.
 That’s a whole ‘nother ‘What if’ article.
 Now back to the local warm fuzzies.

 I look at local business as my support system, my neighbors and even as coworkers on my team.
 My dry cleaners keep me from looking like something the cat dragged in for important meetings.
 My favorite local restaurants give me a culinary escape from my own kitchen.
 My coffee shops provide me the fuel for high productivity and an office space.
 We are all just people sharing the same environment, snow storms, power outages, tax hikes, and of course the excitement of the bear at the Burger King.

 In conclusion, if I have a choice to support June and Ward Cleaver’s high quality services over a company with a CEO that has ethical trouble like Eddie Haskell… You know the answer.
 More money for my local community and brusselsprouts for the Beave will always win.

 Note 2: If the small business provides lousy quality and service, don’t go.
-Do them a solid and refer them to the national Baldrige Performance Excellence Program that provides Self Assessment criteria for small businesses to evaluate and improve their operations.
+Do them a solid and refer them to the national Baldrige Performance Excellence Program that provides Self Assessment criteria and a framework for small businesses to evaluate and improve their operations.